JamesYech/uFrogger/README.md

 ** How to Load the Game **

 This game is web based.
-You can clone the the respository (https://github.com/JamesYech/uFrogger.git) to your computer and launch the index.html file.
+You can clone the the respository (https://github.com/JamesYech/uFrogger.git) to your computer and launch the index.html file in your favorite browser (as long as your favorite browser is Chrome or FireFox).
 Or, navigate to http://www.jdtech.net/frogger .

 ** How to Play **